jmeter-gradle-plugin/jmeter-gradle-plugin/README.md

 This section is under construction

+**Changing default path**

+In order to use a custom directory for jmx files (default is `src/test/jmeter`) you can set the property *testFileDir*.
+* E.g. testFileDir = file("src/main/resources/jmeter")

+**Include and exclude files**

+When working with the default or custom path to scan for jmx files, you can include or exclude specific files with the *ïncludes* and *excludes* properties.
+* E.g. excludes = ["excludeThisTest.jmx"]

+(Note that you should provide a list of patterns, not just a String)

 ### Edit JMeter files

 By default the plugin will search for *.jmx files in `src/test/jmeter`.
 You can launch the UI end edit your files by running: